webpchecker

 3. Ditch the diet culture BS and learn to listen and honor your individual hunger needs.
 They change every day depending on your activity level.
 Yes, you need to eat enough calories and quality carbohydrates.
 If you don’t, your biology will kick in, in the form of cravings, to get you to eat more.

 4. Learn to distinguish between physical and emotional hunger.
 And if your hunger isn’t physical, pause and consider what you are really needing right now?
+Read more: 3 Reasons why you can’t stop stress and emotional eating (and the solution)

 5. When you choose to eat something sweet, eat real sugar, not artificial sugars.
 If a package says it’s sugar-free, be wary as this often means they’ve replaced sugar with a fake sugar.

 7. Feed your sweet taste bud.
 Yes, really.
 Are there sweet foods that you enjoy that are higher quality?
-I love fresh berries, apples and dark chocolate.
+I love fresh raspberries, apples and dark chocolate.
 Create a list of these foods and have them readily available.

 If you’ve always thought you are addicted to sugar, but now see that your cravings may be caused by a lack of critical nutrition skills, practice these seven tips.
+Need help, reach out!
+Tanya

-There are three reasons why you can’t stop stress and emotional eating.
 And according to a recent survey by Precision Nutrition, you’re not alone.

 Nutritional Challenges - emotional eating

-Awareness is key.
-Notice when stress, emotional eating and cravings happen.
 There’s often a pattern that’s triggered by certain thoughts, feelings or situations.

 Yes, read that again.